iWinston/typeorm-plus/docs/tree-entities.md

 }]
 ```

-There are other special methods to work with tree entities thought `TreeRepository`:
+There are other special methods to work with tree entities through `TreeRepository`:

 * `findTrees` - Returns all trees in the database with all their children, children of children, etc.